goffreder/QuodJS/README.md

 ## Testing

-`testset.js` contains a few examples of what you can achieve with QuodJS.
+`tests` contains an usage example and a few unit tests to run against the code.
-You can see it running at `tests/index.html`.
+The same test can be run in Node.js by installing [QUnit module for Node] (https://github.com/kof/node-qunit) and running command `qunit -c src/quod.js -t tests/quod.tests.js` in the root folder.

 ## Changelog